trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 Our TWS API components are aimed at experienced professional developers  willing to enhance the current TWS functionality.
 Before you use TWS  API, please make sure you fully understand the concepts of OOP (https://www.geeksforgeeks.org/introduction-of-object-oriented-programming/) and other Computer Science Concepts.
 Regrettably, Interactive Brokers  cannot offer any programming consulting.
 Before contacting our API  support, please always refer to our available documentation, sample  applications and Recorded Webinars

 This guide references the Java, VB, C#, C++ and Python Testbed sample projects to demonstrate the TWS  API functionality.
 Code snippets are extracted from these projects and  we suggest all those users new to the TWS API to get familiar with them  in order to quickly understand the fundamentals of our programming  interface.
-The Testbed sample projects can be found within the samples  folder of the TWS API’s installation directory.
+The Testbed sample projects can be found within the samples  folder of the TWS APIÃ¢â‚¬â„¢s installation directory.

 ## Notes & LimitationsCopy Location